-- i.
-Statutory body established under an Act of Parliament or of the State and regulated directly by the minister whom formulated the key policies of the organisation and are usually involved in the socio-economic development (e.g. MARA and FELDA); and - ii.
-Non-Statutory Bodies established under the Companies Act 1965 and the Government has equity with indirect control from the minister.
-Business is characterised by activities for the purposes of gain to the government in addition to socio-economic areas who cannot be undertaken by private sector activity (e.g. Syarikat Bekalan Air Selangor Sdn Bhd (SYABAS)).
+i.
+Statutory Bodies established under an Act of Parliament or of the State and regulated directly by the minister whom formulated the key policies of the organisation and are usually involved in the socio-economic development (e.g. MARA and FELDA).

+ii.
+Non-Statutory Bodies established under the Companies Act 1965 and the Government has an equity with indirect control from the minister.
+Business is characterised by activities for the purposes of gain to the government in addition to socio-economic areas cannot be undertaken by private sector (e.g. Syarikat Bekalan Air Selangor Sdn Bhd (SYABAS)).